- Did people lose their savings in 2008 crisis?

 Essential Industries Healthcare, food, consumer staples, and basic transportation are examples of relatively inelastic industries that can perform well in recessions.
 They may also benefit from being considered essential industries during the public health emergency.

 It would be a massive understatement to say that 2008 had a few folks who lost big in the stock market.
 The year was full of sob stories, from homeowners being forced out, to everyday investors seeing their 401(k)s shrink, to millions of Americans losing their jobs.

-How long did it take to recover from 2008?
+How long did it take the stock market to recover after 2008?

 How Many Months Did It Take For The Market To Recover To The Pre-Crisis Peak?
 The markets took about 25 years to recover to their pre-crisis peak after bottoming out during the Great Depression.
 In comparison, it took about 4 years after the Great Recession of 2007-08 and a similar amount of time after the 2000s crash.

 How much money did the US lose in 2008?

 Stock market live Tuesday: Dow drops 410 points, down 23% in 2020, Worst first quarter ever.
 The market wrapped up a brutal quarter on Tuesday as investors searched for a bottom in the fastest bear market ever amid the coronavirus crisis.